Thank you for your response

 The National Bank for Agriculture and Rural Development (NABARD), established in 1982 by a Special Act of the Parliament, is a prime development institution in India.
 The mission of the institution is to uplift the rural sectors of India through improving agricultural and non-farming sectors through an increased credit flow in these areas.

 Under the NABARD Act, the Bank is mandated to aid the flow of credit for the development and promotion of small-scale industries, agriculture, handicrafts, cottage industries, etc., along with other related economic activities in the rural regions.

-Retail investors with applications above INR 10 lakh investment were subject to 0.25 percent less interest comparatively.
-The coupon rate for these investors stood at 7.04 percent on 10-year bonds and 7.35 percent on a 15-year bond.
+The coupon rates offered to retail investors with less than Rs.10 lakh investment is as follows: i) The coupon rate for 15-year duration bonds: 7.64 percent ii) The coupon rate for 10-year duration bonds: 7.29 percent Retail investors with applications above Rs.10 lakh investment were subject to 0.25% less interest comparatively.
+The coupon rate for these investors stood at 7.04% on 10-year bonds and 7.35% on 15-year bonds.

 There are good reasons for investing in tax-free bonds.

+(Note: NABARD Tax-Free Bonds are proposed to be listed on the BSE).
 If you are unsure about which investment scheme suits your goals and needs best, get in touch with a financial expert for guidance.
-At ClearTax, we help you meet understand and achieve your financial goals.
+At ClearTax, we help you meet to understand and achieve your financial goals.

 Note: This analysis is based on market research and ClearTax in no way endorses this or any other institution or company.